 So you’ve opened the envelope, checked your results, re-checked them, re-checked them again, and again.

 Don’t panic.
-You’ve plenty of options here.
+You have plenty of options!

 One key thing to remember is that you are in control of your choices, and you have plenty of options available to you no matter what the outcome of results day.

 Firstly you should get that pen, paper and calculator and re-calculate your UCAS points just to be sure that a mistake hasn’t been made – you know, it happens!
 If no mistakes have been made, get straight on the phone to your University of choice to ensure that you’ve definitely not been accepted onto your course.

 If you’re absolutely sure that you didn’t achieve the grades to get into your first choice University, call your second, third and forth choices.
 Discuss whether anything can be done in order to achieve an acceptance.

 Your next steps…

 If you didn’t get the results you wanted check out our advice on what to do if you failed your A-Levels.
 Remember, academic results are just one consideration for an employer.